 }

 I simulated two disk surfaces using set parameters, one for tilt and a hat shape on a 100-point LHS grid.
-I also added some speckled noise to the surface to obscure the shape.
+I also added some speckled noise to the surface.

 d |>